§ CLAIM REGISTRY · MANUAL HANDLING INJURIES

-Manual Handling Injuries
+Manual Handling Injuries claims.

 Back injuries, herniated discs, and musculoskeletal damage from lifting, carrying, and moving heavy loads at work.